MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/troubleshoot-microsoft-defender-antivirus-when-migrating.md

 To open the Services app, select the **Search** icon from the taskbar and search for *services*.
 You can also open the app from the command-line by typing *services.msc*.

-Information about Microsoft Defender Antivirus will be listed within the Services app under **Windows Defender** \> **Operational**.
+Information about Microsoft Defender Antivirus is listed within the Services app under **Windows Defender** \> **Operational**.
 The antivirus service name is *Microsoft Defender Antivirus Service*.

 While checking the app, you may see that *Microsoft Defender Antivirus Service* is set to manual, but when you try to start this service manually, you get a warning stating, *The Microsoft Defender Antivirus Service service on Local Computer started and then stopped.
-Some services stop automatically if they are not in use by other services or programs.*
+Some services stop automatically if they aren't in use by other services or programs.*

 This indicates that Microsoft Defender Antivirus has been automatically turned off to preserve compatibility with a third-party antivirus.